akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation Guides/Kratos_with_Python_3.10.md

 # Python and Kratos Installation
 Most of the tools necessary for the course and project require to use python.
 The version necessary for the course is **Python 3.12**.
-We recommend installing it through the Microsoft Store, which will be explained in the following guide.
+We recommend installing it through the Python Store, which will be explained in the following guide.
 Alternatively you can use Anaconda, although we prefer the following way for simplicity.

 ## **1. Python 3.12 Installation**
-Go to the Microsoft Store and install Python 3.12 on your computer.
+Go to the Python Store and install Python 3.12 on your computer.

 ![python_3_12_ms_store](../../../../../images/WindEngineering/python_3_12_ms_store.PNG)